How Can the Majestic Night-Sovereign Owl Teach Us to Embrace Light in Life’s Darkest Moments? (2025)

 Parents in the owl world feed their chicks and protect the nest.
 We can do the same by setting up safety nets like insurance, emergency contacts, and regular check-ins.
 These steps help us face challenges and recover stronger.

-Owls vary in their territory size and social behaviour.
-Some are alone, while others live with neighbours during breeding.
-We can learn from this when building our relationships.
-Setting boundaries helps conserve energy, and choosing who to be close to ensures reliable support.
+Owls differ widely in their territory size and social behaviour.
+Some live entirely alone, while others coexist with neighbours during the breeding season.
+There is something to learn from this when we think about our own relationships.
+Setting clear boundaries helps conserve energy, and being intentional about who we allow close to us ensures more reliable support.

 Owl Nesting ChoiceKey QualitiesHuman Safe-Space Guideline